ascholerChemeketa/cs160Reader/_sources/ImpactsOfComputing/AnalyzingImpacts.rst

     * All computation makes use of data.
 What data is involved?
     * How does the technology process the data?
 What are the inputs and outputs?
 What happens in between?
-(Don't worry about trying to describe the actual low-level steps of the algorithm involved, just the high level process.)
+(Don't worry about trying to describe the actual low-level steps of the algorithm involved, just the high-level process.)
     * If you are going to describe a bug or unintended problem with a technology, be sure to describe how its input, output, or computation